Sunday Daylong Intensives

 Transform Your Emotional Patterns with the Five Dakinis

-This retreat is based on Lama Tsultrim Allione’s new book: Wisdom Rising: Journey into the Mandala of the Empowered Feminine (Simon & Schuster May 2018).
+This intensive is based on Lama Tsultrim Allione’s new book: Wisdom Rising: Journey into the Mandala of the Empowered Feminine (Simon & Schuster May 2018).

 About Lama Tsultrim Allione...